Table of Contents

 Before I set out from New York City to travel the world as a vegan a few years ago I wondered what challenges my mostly vegan diet would create along the way.

 Would I have to resort to surviving on bread and crackers fifty percent of the time?
-Would I waste away while living off of stale toast and water?
+Or would I waste away while living off of stale toast and water?

 Yes I was a little stressed out about it.
 Unsure of just how vegan friendly many countries around the world were, I mentally prepared for hardship.